Sunday, January 07, 2024

 Background Context

 Click on this icon to add background context to the base map.
-In this example I choosed “Streets Map” which shows highway or street level background.
+In this example I choose “Streets Map” which shows highway or street level background.

 Adding context to data